testingautomated-usi/muPRL/README.md

 ```

 The logs are written into `./mutation_analysis_results/ppo/CartPole-v1`.
-In the `sensitivity_weak_strong_weaker.csv` file, we report the mutation scores of `weaker` and `strong` test generators (the mutation score of the `weak` test generator is only used as a reference).
+In the `sensitivity_weaker_strong.csv` file, we report the mutation scores of `weaker` and `strong` test generators.
 In this case we have that the mutation score of the `weaker` test generator is `0.4`, while the mutation score of the `strong` test generator is `0.6`; hence the sensitivity is `0.333` as shown in the last row.

+# 2.7 Script

+The complete script to replicate the CartPole results is [here](train_and_test.sh).
+The whole process on a Quadro GPU with 8GB of memory and with parallelization `true` takes around 120 minutes.

 # 3. Mutation operators implemented in muPRL